iselasoria/py-ls/ls-md/py101/py_style_guide.md

 # Naming conventions

-Python follows a set of style guideliness, some of which are necessary.
+Python follows a set of style guidelines, some of which are necessary.
 Naming conventions for identifiers, including constants and class names:
 - use `snake_case`
 - names can contain underscores, lowercase letters, and numbers `0-9`